The Norse ‘Valknut’: Origins & Meanings of the Triangle Knot

 Did Vikings use the Valknut?

-The Valknut appears on various runestones dated to the Viking Age, and though it has been associated with Odin and as a symbol of death, we do not know what it meant for the Norsemen specifically.
+The Valknut appears on various runestones dated to the Viking Age so we can safely assume at least some Vikings drew and displayed the symbol.
+Though it has been associated with Odin and as a symbol of death, we do not know what it meant for the Norsemen specifically.

 So although there is clear evidence that the Vikings used the symbol, it is unclear whether they attached any special meaning to it.